 There are few product categories where branding activities make such a dramatic impact on competitiveness and differentiation than in bottled water.
 As many in the bottled water category have commented, all water tastes the same.
 This means branding in this category is not product focused, it must be story focused.
-The company which tells a better story and backs it up with credible facts, thereby creating an exciting a myth, wins the day.
+The company which tells a better story and backs it up with credible facts, thereby creating an exciting a myth, wins the game.

 Although the physical attributes of the product cannot be differentiated, Fiji Water has become one of the stand-out examples of creating a powerful story around a commoditised product.
 Intelligent and genuine branding can elevate even the simplest commodity to celebrity status.
 Fiji Water seems to have understood this truth extremely well.
 In a category dominated by France’s Evian, Coca Cola’s Dasani and PepsiCo’s Aquafina among many others, Fiji Water has come to occupy an ultra-luxury foothold in a growing global market within the short span of a decade.

 All companies aspire to build brands that eventually get etched in the culture of the society and become cultural icons.
 But very few companies are able to achieve this iconic status.
 Contrary to popular perception, iconicity does not happen by chance, but rather has to be carefully planned and executed.
 To attain iconic status and create an identity myth, the message itself is the start.
 But you cannot forget about the messengers.
-Dissemination of the brand story is critical.
+Dissemination and communication of the brand story is critical.
 You can have a great product or service, but without people to perpetuate the mythology through word-of-mouth, a loyal consumer base strong enough to sustain long-term competitiveness can never develop.

 Like the best luxury brands, Fiji Water has been able to build its iconic premium water status on three pillars: Creating an exciting myth, precision marketing (including personal relationships and product placements) and a controlled distribution strategy.